Eco-Score: the environmental impact of food products

 The Eco-Score of prepared meals.
 Click to see the products for each grade on Open Food Facts.

 Obtain the details of the Eco-Score calculation for all products

 For each product, a link allows you to display the complete details of the Eco-Score score calculation.

 And if information is missing, anyone can add it: the manufacturer of the product but also all citizens committed to the climate, environmental protection and transparency.

 How the Eco-Score can encourage the improvement of products and the reduction of their environmental impacts

 The Eco-Score has two levers of action:

-- The Eco-Score encourages manufacturers to improve their products so that they achieve a higher Eco-Score rating.
+- The Eco-Score also encourages manufacturers to improve their products so that they achieve a higher Eco-Score rating.

-The energy rating of household appliances has thus profoundly transformed the offer (try to find a fridge rated E, or even D or C!).
+The energy rating of household appliances has thus profoundly transformed the market (try to find a fridge rated E, or even D or C!).
 And the democratization of Nutri-Score has also encouraged many manufacturers to improve the nutritional quality of their products to obtain a better rating (to the point that some French manufacturers even brag about it on bus stops, such as Brossard for its Savane cake).

 To encourage product improvements, our platform for producers automatically analyzes data provided by manufacturers to identify avenues for improvement.
 The platform thus identifies all the products that would obtain a better Nutri-Score score with a slight change in composition (a reduction in salt of 5% for example).